El-gibbor/NaviRayo/README.md

 - Choose the preferred bus, seat, and route.
 - Email notifications on trip updates, push notifications for bus delays, route changes, and trip reminders.
 ## Installation & Setup
-To get the project up and running locally, follow these steps and ensure you have the following installed on your machine:
+To run the project locally, follow these steps and ensure you have the following installed on your machine:
 - Node.js (v18+)
 - npm and Git
 ### Clone the Repository